-AASB calls upon the Legislature and the administration to fully honor all past commitments for bonded indebtedness reimbursement and to meet future school construction needs by extending beyond November, 2010 and continuing to fully fund the school debt reimbursement program.
+AASB calls upon the Legislature and the administration to fully honor the statutory all past commitments for bonded indebtedness reimbursement by appropriating all funds necessary to satisfy that commitment and applauds the 26th Legislature's indefinite extension of to meet future school construction needs by extending beyond November, 2010 and continuing to fully fund the school debt reimbursement program.
 AASB strongly encourages serious consideration to reducing the burden of district bonded indebtedness during times of increased state revenues.

 Rationale.
 Article 7, Sec.
 1 of the Alaska State Constitution states that the Legislature shall establish and maintain a system of public schools open to all children.
-Under AS 14.11.100 the State of Alaska agreed to repay school districts at set percentage rates for school construction bonded indebtedness in past years.
-Extending that program into the future will help meet school construction needs in areas of the state that are able to bond.
+Under AS 14.11.100 the State of Alaska commits agreed to repay school districts at set percentage rates for school construction bonded indebtedness in past years.
+Extending that program into the future will helps meet school construction needs in areas of the state that are able to bond.
+Over the past years of high growth many regions of the State have bonded for school construction with the expectation that the State would honor its obligation.
+Amended 1998, 2001, 2002, 2003, 2004, 2007, 2008, 2009 (Sunset Nov.
+2013)